To begin, it’s useful to distinguish between Marketing and Selling Plans.

 Some of these questions are addressed more specifically in other posts.

-A Selling Plan, on the other hand, addresses how the rubber meets the road; it has to do with the outflow of information to your potential buyers.
-This document should contain the following elements:
+A Selling Plan addresses how the rubber meets the road; it has to do with the outflow of information to your potential buyers.
+This plan should contain the following elements:

 “Elevator speech” for you book — 100 words or less, written, on what your book can do to help or positively affect your target audience?
 What advantage(s) does your book offer over the competition?
 What’s your “hook”?